 What Should I Wear?

 Our hope is that you would feel comfortable coming in as you are—whether you are more casual or formal.
-Clothing is not the sort of thing we want to define us a church.
-God cares so much more about the state of our hearts than He does the state of our style.
+Clothing is not the sort of thing we want to define us as a church.
+God cares so much more about the state of our hearts than He does the state of our fashion.
 The church is composed of people from every tribe, people, language, and nation.
 That's a lot of clothing styles!
 It would be our joy if even more of that diversity were represented here.

 So, again, long story short: Come as you are!